marsch/Architecture/Connectors/AdapterGuide.md

 represents a way to communicate with one system and/or API.
 This functionality is created by combining code with a file (`component.json`) which describes:
-* **triggers** - functionality which is triggered based on a schedule or by an external event (e.g. recieving data through a webhook)
+* **triggers** - functionality which is triggered based on a schedule or by an external event (e.g. receiving data through a webhook)
 * **actions** - functionality that can be called after the execution of a trigger or another action
 * inputs and outputs for triggers and actions
 * configuration settings (e.g. authentication information of the service, URL of the service)